The Maarifa Foundation is an Australian-registered Charity

 We are a committee of dedicated, qualified volunteers based in Australia and Kenya.
 We connect and support a small number of schools located near wildlife conservancies in Maasai community Kenya, with schools and classrooms in Australia.
-We provide support such as paying school fees and providing uniforms, shoes and solar lights, provide books and stationary and deliver fun and engaging conservation education activities.
+We provide support such as paying school fees and providing uniforms, shoes and solar lights, provide books and stationary and deliver fun and engaging Education for Conservation activities.
 We are currently fundraising to deliver the Mazingira Libraries Project and to provide our schools with a sustainable kitchen garden and energy efficient stoves.
-Our plan is also to one day be able to deliver our Education for Conservation Program throughout these two countries and to expand the level of support and services we provide.
+Our plan is to deliver our unique Education for Conservation Program throughout these two countries and to expand the level of support and services we provide.

 Our grass roots conservation program is focused on three primary principles: Share; Experience; Action!
 We aim to inspire a future generation of conservation-minded citizens and sustainable communities.

 We develop tailored learning and experience opportunities for schools and classrooms in Australia to meet their own local environmental objectives as well as ways of supporting their global classmates in Kenya to receive a proper education and participate in their own environmental enhancement activities.
 Our twinning program also allows students from different cultures to share stories about their local wildlife, habitats, environmental challenges, and their way of life.

 We would love to have you join us, so if you think you can help we would love to hear from you!

 Ecologist with 23+ years experience.
 Kristy runs the Australian office of Gamewatchers Safaris and the Community Based Conservation Kenya Study Tour for students from Griffith University and The University Of Queensland.

 Renowned behavioural ecologist and lecturer, now author, Darryl recently retired from Griffith University with more than 37 years experience leading the way in the industry.